Skip to content

 • Our Roadmap includes processing sub plugins as part of their parent plugin, but currently they are listed and processed separately.

-We invite you all to try out Brickfield Translator and we look forward to hearing what you think of it!
+We invite you all to try out Plugin Translator by Brickfield and we look forward to hearing what you think of it!

 github cat silhouette